 To fight poverty, to end violence, to make the world a safer place for girls and boys, we must keep working to end child marriage.

 There is a resolution now before Congress that recommits the U.S. Government to leading the world in ending violence against children in all its forms, including child marriage.
-Let your representatives know you support a safer world for girls and boys by sending an email in support of the Ending Violence Against Children resolution.
+The Ending Violence Against Children Resolution passed in the House of Representatives on March 3, 2020.
+Let’s keep progress going by asking the Senate to follow suit!
 More about the Ending Violence Against Children Resolution.

 **When you submit your details, you agree to receive occasional updates about World Vision’s campaigns.
 You can unsubscribe at any time.